storkgreen25/Another-One-Bullet-Hell-Engine--Godot-/README.md

 *Type Cooldown* - cooldown between spawn of each projectile in pattern\
 *Type Speed Change* - additively changes speed of each projectile in pattern\
 *Type Centered* - if pattern needs to be centered\
+*Type Gap* - distance between each projectile in pattern\
-*Type Gap* - distance between each projectile in pattern
+*Type Back Gap* - vertical distance between each projectile in pattern

 **Spawner Stats - Spawn point**\
 *Distance from Spawner* - changes where bullet will spawn\